 Judge Blocks Health Care Merger, Saying It Would Hurt Competition

-A federal just has ruled against the proposed acquisition of the health insurance company Humana by its larger rival, Aetna.
+A federal judge has ruled against the proposed acquisition of the health insurance company Humana by its larger rival, Aetna.

-The decision is a victory for Obama's Justice Department, which sued Aetna last year to block the $34 billion merger, NPR's Yuki Noguchi reported.
+The decision is a victory for former President Obama's Justice Department, which sued Aetna last year to block the $34 billion merger, NPR's Yuki Noguchi reported.

 The suit alleged that the merger would hurt competition in the health care market, leading to higher prices for consumers and fewer services for Medicare patients.

-U.S. District Judge John Bates found that to be the case, writing in his decision that, "the merger of Aetna and Humana would be likely to substantially lessen competition in markets for individual Medicare Advantage plans and health insurance sold on the public exchanges," in 364 counties.
+U.S. District Judge John Bates found that to be the case, writing in his decision that, "the merger of Aetna and Humana would be likely to substantially lessen competition in markets for individual Medicare Advantage plans and health insurance sold on the public exchanges" in 364 counties.

 Medicare Advantage plans are privately run but reimbursed by Medicare.